frsteinb/Grainfather/README.md

 ## A tool for syncing brew recipes from "Kleiner Brauhelfer" to the Grainfather brew community database

+### IMPORTANT NOTE

+Recent changes on Grainfather's backend rendered this code unusable, because authentication is no longer working.
+My spare time is limited, so that was not yet able to adapt this code.

 ### Introduction

 [Grainfather][1] is the name of a series of home brewing equipment